claresudbery/mars-rover-kata-ruby/README.md

 ...and then visit http://127.0.0.1:4567/marsrover in the browser.

+## Running tests

+- To run tests: either `rspec` or `bundle exec rspec` (depending whether you did a global bundle install or a vendor one, I think (eg if you ran `bundle config set --local path 'vendor/bundle'` before you ran `bundle install`))

 ## Demo Notes

 For useful commits and notes on what they demonstrate, see separate [demo notes page](demo-notes.md).